qwx9/notes/net/todo/daily.md

 	* windowing
 	* etc
 	* single file simple fft audio pitch tracker that pitch would use
-- notes on guitar rsi and prevention
-- more samples and verbose output for sigrid
-- sce: convert shadows to argb images
 - pitch: check that mic recording replicates left chan to right
 - pitch: can use norm to amplify when above threshold
 - pplay: shorter input -> why aren't we zeroing out the rest of the fft buffer?